arifkraft/MachineLearningAPIs/Learning/Python/Objects and Classes.md

   def full_name(self):
     return '{} {}'.format(self.first, self.last)
-  def raise_amount(self):
+  def aplly_raise(self):
     return int(self.pay*self.raise_amount)

 # Now we can specify our arguments for each instance in the __init__ method
 emp_1 = Employee('Arif','Alam', 50000)
-emp_1 = Employee('John','Doe', 60000)
+emp_2 = Employee('John','Doe', 60000)

 print(Employee.num_emps)
 # This outputs 2

 ```
 One obvious questions noe is that if we have `class variables`, do we  also have `class methods`.
-The answer is yes and we will look that in the
+The answer is yes and we will take a look that in the next section :)